You must get your badge scanned to earn CE credit

 Illinois hygienists are required to obtain 36 CE hours in a three-year period and CPR certification in the year of licensure.

 Individual course tickets are no longer issued.
-You will receive a ticket for each day that will list all of your registered courses and activities for that day.
-When arriving at a course for which you have registered, the bar code on that daily ticket will be scanned.
+You will receive a course summary ticket that will list all of your registered courses and activities for that day.
+When arriving at a course for which you have registered, the bar code on the daily ticket will be scanned.
+The 4-digit CE verification code will be provided at the end of the course.

 If you do not have that ticket scanned, you will not receive credit for that course.
-If you must leave the course for any reason, you must have your badge scanned as you leave and again upon your return.
 ADA CERP guidelines state that you must be present at least 50 minutes of every hour that you expect credit for.
-There will no longer be course verification codes to get to credits retrospectively.

-You can record 2020 CE online at cds.org for free through May 31, 2020, through the Midwinter Meeting mobile app or at on-site CE Certification Stations located in General Registration.
-You will need your course numbers and your eight-digit convention number (Example: 123456/12, found on your registration badge).
+You can record 2020 CE online at cds.org for free through May 31, 2020, or through the Midwinter Meeting mobile app.
+You will need your course numbers and your 14-digit convention number (Example: 123456/01234567), found on your registration badge), and the 4-digit CE code provided during each session.

 Visit the Exhibit Hall and earn CE

 In addition to the stellar scientific program offered during the meeting, CDS knows that attendees can obtain valuable education as well by visiting the exhibitors.
-Therefore, CDS offers 1 CE credit total when you visit the Exhibit Hall.
+Therefore, CDS offers 1 CE credit per day when you visit the Exhibit Hall.
 You must have your badge scanned to record the credit.

 State of Illinois CE Requirements